Expulsion (education): Distinction between expulsion and rustication

 In 1999, protocols were introduced to reduce the amount of permanent exclusions every year.
-This involved a process called a ‘managed move’ where schools had the option to transfer a student to another school without a permanent exclusion being written on their record.
+This involved a process called a 'managed move' where schools had the option to transfer a student to another school without a permanent exclusion being written on their record.
 It is usually done on a trial basis where the child can spend 6 to 16 weeks at the new school before integrating.
 If nothing occurs in between the trial period, the managed move is considered successful.

+Oxford

+Historically, bannimus (Latin: "we banish") was the form of expulsion of any individual from the University of Oxford, by putting the proctorial edict up in some public place, as a denunciation or promulgation of it.
+It also served to prevent the individual from claiming the cause of expulsion was unknown.
+Rustication, that is, when a student is sent down or banished from the university for a period of time before being allowed to return and further their education, is more common.
+The term bannimus is related to bannition, which is the general expulsion of an individual from a university.

 United States

 Expulsion in general

-In the United States, expulsion criteria and process vary from state to state or province.
+In the United States, expulsion criteria and process vary from state to state.
 Depending on local school board jurisdiction, approval from that school's local school board may be required before a student can be expelled, as opposed to a suspension, which may require approval from the principal or a school board member, including the superintendent.
 Students who have been expelled from the school face numerous restrictions, in which they are no longer eligible to attend or visit the school.
 Like an out-of-school suspension, students who breach an expulsion, which includes visiting the school they have been expelled from, or perform or attend any activity with any students or staff who are active with the school, will be arrested for, and charged with trespassing.
 Students are usually not expelled for academic violations such as plagiarism that would be punishable in college.
 However, in some jurisdictions such as California, vulgarity which is not defined anywhere within California law is enough of a reason for a student to be expelled from any school.
 (Note: California statute has been indirectly invalidated by the Supreme Court in FCC v.
 Fox Television Stations, Inc. (2012).)